Connecting with the Force and my inner self at Star Wars Identities: The Exhibition.

 In essence, Star Wars Identities: The Exhibition is divided into various rooms, each featuring a “life” theme.
 As in, the events that shape and define our characters, our lives, etc.

-Several rooms also showcase famous Star Wars characters or locations, as well as share the conceptualizations behind the final designs.
+Several rooms of this Star Wars event also showcase famous characters or locations, or share the conceptualizations behind the final designs.

 Interestingly, Boba was displayed together with the droids.
 I wonder what that implies!

-By the way, most displays are actual costumes and models from the movies.
-I was too geeked-out to read all the notes, but I’m assuming Boba’s armor was the one that got slimed in the Sarlacc’s stomach!
+By the way, most displays in this Singaporean exhibition are actual costumes and models from the movies.
+I was too geeked-out to read all the notes, but I’m quite the armor Boba’s wearing is the one that got slimed within the Sarlacc’s stomach!
+(In other words, not the one from the Mandalorian series)

 For some strange reason, the X-Wing and Y-Wing weren’t displayed.
 I’m quite sure I didn’t miss something in the ships section too.